ron01010111/ML-AI-Project/README.md

 # ML-AI-Project
-A Project that gets data from a csv file and displays it in various visualizations for better interpretation.
+A Project that gets  Movie data from a csv file and displays it in various visualizations for better interpretation.